 In the studio

-This version, without the various orchestral overdubs that came later, can be heard on the Anthology 2 collection.
-The sparseness of the recording serves to highlight the magic and mastery of George Martin‘s orchestration.
+A version with the basic backing track and Lennon's lead vocals, but without the bass and snare overdubs or the various orchestral and vocal overdubs that came later, can be heard on the Anthology 2 collection.
+The sparseness of the recording serves to highlight the magic and mastery of George Martin's orchestration.

 John worked with George Martin on the orchestration and did some very exciting things with the Mike Sammes Singers...
 Most of the time they got asked to do Sing Something Simple and all the old songs, but John got them doing all sorts of swoops and phonetic noises.
 It was a fascinating session.
 That was John's baby, great one, a really good one.